Chances of H1B RFE and approval after lottery during Coronavirus as per my opinion:

 The same type of slowdown was seen in the 2008 housing market crash when H1B jobs were lost.

-The effect of recession on H1B lottery was visible from the fact that there was no lottery required from 2009 to 2013.
+The effect of the recession on the H1B lottery was visible from the fact that there was no lottery required from 2009 to 2013.

 Going by that trend, it is possible that a global economic meltdown affects the next one to two H1B season cycles.